 Feminists are increasingly at the forefront of critical international legal scholarship.
 In practice, however, feminists’ work has arguably failed to make an impact on mainstream international law and in judicial thinking.
 International Law is an area notoriously dominated by male perspectives, and an increasing number of feminist scholars are expressing concern about the silencing of women’s voices in international law.
 This project rises to the challenge of adopting innovative methodological approaches in order to address this omission.
 The (re)writing of judgments will demonstrate in accessible and meaningful ways possible alternatives to the structural inequalities of traditional International Law.
 The compiled rewritten judgments is due to published later in 2017 by Hart.

 Dr McCall-Smith is the programme director for the LLM in Human Rights (currently on sabbatical).
-She is a member of the Global Justice Academy steering committee and recently joined the University's Modern Slavery Working Group.
-In April 2017, she assumed the position of Chair of the Association of Human Rights Institutes (AHRI) commensurate with the AHRI Secretariat moving to Scotland and the Global Justice Academy.
+She is a member of the Global Justice Academy managment committee and the University's Modern Slavery Working Group.
+In April 2017, she assumed the position of Executive Chair of the Association of Human Rights Institutes (AHRI) commensurate with the AHRI Secretariat moving to Scotland and the Global Justice Academy.
 She is currently organising the AHRI 2018 conference under the theme 'Renewing Rights in Times of Transition'.
-She is a member of the Senatus Academicus and coordinates the international law moot court team and recently demitted her position on the School Management Group where she represented her colleagues.
+She is a member of the Senatus Academicus, coordinates the international law moot court team and recently demitted her position on the School Management Group where she represented her colleagues.

 Fundamental Issues in International Law (LLM)